Nuna MIXX2 Combo Review

 Storage

 The MIXX2 storage bin is easy to access with the car seat in place you have access from all sides.
-It is a large bin, and it fit our extra-large diaper bag.
-It has a 10 lb capacity which is average but far less than some of the competition.
+This larger basket fits our extra-large diaper bag.
+It has a 10 lb capacity, which is average but far less than some of the competition.

 Sunshade